ranamagdi/FIFO-code/README.md

+#   FIFO-code
-#  create FIFO-code in vhdl langauge
+create FIFO module by using vhdl language